elgentos/LargeConfigProducts/README.md

 You can run the consumer as a background process.
 You may need to manage the consumer with a supervisor process to ensure it always runs.
 Alternatively if you are using Docker the consumer can run as a standalone container set to always restart.

 ## Release Notes
 0.4.0 - gaiterjones - 04.2020
-Compatibility with Magento 2.3.3 using built in AQMP/RabbitMQ integration Removed requirement for renatocason/magento2-module-mq Updated swatch-renderer-mixin updateBaseImage
+Compatibility with Magento 2.3.x using built in AQMP/RabbitMQ integration
+Removed requirement for renatocason/magento2-module-mq
+Updated swatch-renderer-mixin updateBaseImage
-Disabled configurable-customer-data from requirejs (not entireley sure what that is doing but it throws an error in 2.3.3)
+Disabled configurable-customer-data from requirejs orginally used to auto select first option, not working in 2.3.x
+Added option to disable cache per customer group so that group 0 is always used.
+Use this if you do not have customer group pricing